-Code.org is selecting organizations to become Professional Learning Partners.
+Code.org is selecting organizations to become Regional Partners.
 These partners will help support and prepare local teachers to bring computer science to their classrooms in a sustainable fashion.
-The goal of the Professional Learning Partner program is to help each organization establish itself as a local leader in the Code.org professional learning community, with an expectation that in the long-run each partner organization can sustain this work independently of Code.org.
+The goal of the Regional Partner program is to help each organization establish itself as a local leader in the Code.org professional learning community, with an expectation that in the long-run each partner organization can sustain this work independently of Code.org.

-The ideal Professional Learning Partner is a regional education unit, a non-profit, or a university with existing, positive relationships with nearby school districts and the local education community.
+The ideal Regional Partner is a regional education unit, a non-profit, university, or educational service district with existing, positive relationships with nearby school districts and the local education community.

-Over 120 school districts across the country use Code.org’s curriculum to teach almost 10% of all U.S. students, and almost 15% of the nation's Hispanic and African American students.
+Over 120 school districts across the country use Code.org’s curriculum to teach almost 10% of all U.S. students, and almost 15% of the nation's Black and Latinx students.
 Your district or school can work with code.org and our partners to bring full computer science courses to every student.

 Bring computer science to your students by having teachers sign up for our professional learning.
 Applications closed on March 17, 2017.